skttl/konstrukt-documentation/getting-started/configuration.md

 The `AddKonstrukt` extension method accepts a single parameter, a delegate function with a Konstrukt configuration builder argument on which you can call the relevant fluent API's to define your solution.

-See the [reference section](../reference/conventions.md) for information on the various configuration options available on the config builder.
+See the [API section](../api/conventions.md) for information on the various configuration options available on the config builder.

 ## IKonstruktConfigurator